 Umar Nurmagomedov: A UFC Champion in the Making

-Khabib Nurmagomedov, the UFC Lightweight champ, is rapidly attracting fans to Team Nurmagomedov.
+Khabib Nurmagomedov, the undefeated UFC Lightweight champion, is rapidly attracting fans to Team Nurmagomedov.
 But what many of Khabib’s supporters don’t know is that he’s hardly the only world-class Nurmagomedov who competes in MMA.
-His cousin, Abubakar, has compiled a great professional record, as has his second cousin, Shamil Zavurov.
+His cousin, Abubakar, has compiled a decent professional record, as well as his second cousin, Shamil Zavurov.

-With that said, it’s Khabib’s undefeated 23-year-old cousin, Umar Nurmagomedov, who is expected to bring another and perhaps the next UFC belt into the family.
+With that said, it’s Khabib’s undefeated 24-year-old cousin, Umar Nurmagomedov, who is expected to bring another and perhaps the next UFC belt into the family.

-Umar’s professional record at this point is 9-0.
-He trains together with Khabib; coached by Abdulmanap Nurmagomedov while at home and Javier Mendes at the AKA gym in San Jose, California.
+Umar’s professional record is 12-0 at this point.
+He trains together with Khabib; coached by Abdulmanap Nurmagomedov while at home in Dagestan and Javier Mendes at the AKA gym in San Jose, California.

-Below, you’ll find out more information and biography about the new rising star from Nurmagomedov’s family.
+Below, you’ll find out more information and biography details about the new rising star in the UFC’s Bantamweight division Umar Nurmagomedov.

 Umar Nurmagomedov’s Biography

-Competed in promotions: Fight Nights Global, PFL, Fight Star, Samara MMA Federation, Battle on Volga;
+Competed in promotions: Fight Nights Global, PFL, Fight Star, Samara MMA Federation, Battle on Volga, Gorilla Fighting Championships.

 Umar Nurmagomedov Professional Fights in the MMA